-There are many possible approaches to realise the GLUE conceptual model as an LDAP Schema.
+There are many possible approaches to realise the GLUE 2.0 abstract information model as an LDAP Schema.
 The approach followed here is informed by practical experience with the LDAP implementation of the GLUE 1 schema [glue-1], and by general considerations relating to the efficiency and simplicity of likely queries.
-Conversely, the GLUE 2 schema itself was designed in the expectation that LDAP would be one of the main implementation technologies, and hence there is in many cases a natural way to translate the schema concepts into LDAP.
+Conversely, the GLUE 2 schema itself was designed with the expectation that LDAP would be one of the main implementation technologies, and hence there is in many cases a natural way to translate the schema concepts into LDAP.

-The GLUE LDAP implementation needs to map each entity in the GLUE information model to a specific LDAP entry defined in terms of Object Classes.
-We have chosen the most straightforward mapping in which there is a one to one correspondence between LDAP Object Classes and GLUE entities, with inheritance in the abstract schema represented explicitly by Object Class inheritance in LDAP.
+The GLUE LDAP implementation needs to map each entity in the GLUE information model to a specific LDAP entry defined in terms of object classes.
+We have chosen the most straightforward mapping in which there is a one-to-one correspondence between LDAP object classes and GLUE entities, with inheritance in the abstract schema represented explicitly by object class inheritance in LDAP.

-In the following sections we discuss the detailed design decisions that have been made while converting the GLUE model into LDAP.
+In the following sections we discuss the detailed design decisions that have been made while implementing the GLUE model into LDAP.